 Teece Museum of Classical Antiquities, Christchurch Arts Centre

 Just across the road from the Museum is the Arts Centre, which is now home to a new museum as part of the University of Canterbury taking up residence in the complex.
-In May 2017, the new Teece Museum of Classical Antiquities will open on the ground floor of the Chemistry Building.
+In May 2017, the new Teece Museum of Classical Antiquities opened on the ground floor of the Chemistry Building.

-You will be able to explore the Teece Museum of Classical Antiquities, where you can see more than two and a half thousand years of human history through the amazing James Logie Memorial Collection of artefacts from Greek, Roman, Egyptian and Near Eastern cultures.
+Explore the Teece Museum of Classical Antiquities, where you can see more than two and a half thousand years of human history through the amazing James Logie Memorial Collection of artefacts from Greek, Roman, Egyptian and Near Eastern cultures.